Massachusetts Institute of Technology (MIT), Cambridge, MA

 you must develop a positive vision.”

 Louise most enjoys working with organizations to find solutions to real estate and organizational challenges that align clear results with their mission.
-She brings this dual focus to business and strategic planning, as well as to assessments of the potential benefits and action plans for new business collaborations.
-Her experience in community development across the country provides a combination of practical knowledge, political assessment, analysis and judgment to define effective, efficient ways to create properties, grow an organization, or establish sound partnerships.
+Her experience in community development across the country provides a combination of practical knowledge, political assessment, analysis and judgment to define effective, efficient ways to create properties, grow an organization, or establish productive partnerships.

 Assisted several adjacent communities in assessing whether they could benefit from creating a unified development alliance.
 Led a joint planning effort, creating a business plan and a regional game plan that transformed one local group into a regional development organization.
 Metro West Collaborative Development, Newton, MA

-Advised a state-wide commission appointed by Massachusetts Governor Duval Patrick on approaches to improving 45,600 units of state-supported public housing.
+Advised and supported a state-wide Massachusetts commission on improving public housing.
+Counseled the commission on new policies, programs and approaches to improving the operation of 45,000 units of state-supported public housing.
+Assisted in designing an implementation program to improve physical renovation activities throughout the state.
 Massachusetts Department of Housing and Community Development, Boston, MA

 VIVA Consulting / Private Consultant, Boston, MA